bennorth/pytch/implementation-notes.md

  Having some metadata attached to threads indicating which script they are from might be helpful in implementing 'stop this script' behaviour?

+# Auto-registering stage and sprites

+Can we do away with the explicit calls to 'register-{stage,sprite}-class' using Python reflection?

+This seems to work in Trinket:

+class Stage():
+    pass

+class X(Stage):
+    pass

+gs = globals()
+for x in gs:
+  if( issubclass(gs[x], Stage)):
+    print(x, " is a Stage object")

+(it identifies Stage as a Stage object too, but we can special case that)

+This relies on the Sprite instances being global, of course.
+If somebody gets fancy then this won't catch them.

+Can we use metaclasses instead?